The Story Of The Billie Burke Estate In Hastings-on-Hudson

 Billie Burke

-Photo: By Bain News Service, publisher [Public domain or Public domain], via Wikimedia Commons
+Photo: By Bain News Service, publisher [Public domain], via Wikimedia Commons

 “Meet ya’ at The Tree!” kids would call to their friends.
-“The Tree” meant only one tree, the giant copper beech on The Billie Burke Estate in Hastings on Hudson.
-By 1970, the year of her death, Billie Burke, who was famous as a radio performer, silent film actress, Ziegfeld Girl, and “Glinda” the Good Witch of the North, no longer owned the property.
-It has changed hands a few times since she sold it in 1940, yet it is still uniquely her land where magical memories were made by children on a daily basis.
+“The Tree” meant only one tree, the giant copper beech on the Billie Burke Estate in Hastings-on-Hudson.
+By 1970, the year of her death, Billie Burke, who was famous as a radio performer, silent film actress, Ziegfeld Girl, and Glinda, the Good Witch of the North, no longer owned the property.
+It changed hands a few times after she sold it in 1940, yet it is still uniquely her land, where children made magical memories daily.

 Billie Burke